 The first dose of MMR should be given on or after the child's first birthday; the recommended age range is from 12-15 months.
 MMR can be given to children as young as 6 months of age who are at high risk of exposure, such as during international travel or a community outbreak.
-However, doses given before 12 months of age are not counted toward the 2-dose series for MMR (see special situations in www.cdc. gov/vaccines/schedules/hcp/imz/child-adolescent. html#note-mmr).
+However, doses given before 12 months of age are not counted toward the 2-dose series for MMR.
+See MMR notes on the current CDC Child and Adolescent Immunization Schedule for details (www.cdc.gov/vaccines/hcp/imz-schedules/ child-adolescent-age.html).